mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 compile: version "go1.18.4" does not match go tool version "go1.19.6"
 ```

-It turned out that my `GOROOT` environment variable was pointing to a different version of Go installed on my system.
+It turned out that my `GOROOT` environment variable pointed to a version of the Go compiler outside of my Nix environment.

 The quick fix was to run this command: